marklogic-community/grove-react-ui/README.markdown

 Muir and this application are *beta* and are still changing often in breaking ways.

-## DO THIS FIRST

-If this is your first time using Muir, we recommend following the [Welcome Tutorial](docs/WELCOME_TUTORIAL.markdown).
-The Welcome Tutorial will show you how to quickly create an application using Muir.
-It also aims to expose new developers and architects to core MarkLogic concepts.

-## THEN READ THIS

-As you work with Muir, you will soon want to customize it.
-To understand the design of the UI-Toolkit and how to customize it to your needs, is most important to understand how to use Muir to quickly create a MarkLogic-backed application - and then to customize it.
-For this, please *read [the Advanced Guide to Muir Guide](docs/GUIDE.markdown)*.

-For those seeking to contribute to the project, our evolving [Best Practices document](docs/BEST_PRACTICES.markdown) are designed to get contributors on the same page and to communicate some of our goals.
-The [Contributing document](docs/CONTRIBUTING.markdown) has additional concrete advice for contributors.
-Please read both.

-## Other Supported Front-end Frameworks

-React is one of three supported front-end frameworks.
-We also support AngularJS and Vue.js for tutorials demonstrating how to work with MarkLogic.

-There is also a reference application for Angular. --> TODO: Link coming soon.

-There is a reference application for Vue.js. --> TODO: Link coming soon.

 ## Quick Start

 The commands listed below should be typed into a terminal/console window.